-Those in a position of trust are all staff, including agency staff and volunteers working at the College.
+Those in a position of trust are all staff, including agency staff and volunteers working at the College (including where appropriate subsidiaries of the University of Bolton staff).
 These staff / workers are in a position of trust and as such carry the responsibility for ensuring that they do not abuse their position where an allegation of abuse of trust, whether justified or unfounded, could be made.